Waking up at 3am: what your body is telling you and what helps

-We all love good sleep.
-Sleep is one of the great pleasures of life – the time when the body rejuvenates and repairs.
+Sleep is one of the great pleasures of life; the time when the body rejuvenates and repairs.
 It’s the foundation for your health and wellbeing alongside good nutrition.

-We all know the feeling when you’ve had a good sleep.
-You feel refreshed, clear-headed and noticeably good in your body.
+After a good night’s sleep, you feel refreshed, clear-headed and noticeably good in your body.

 This article is for you if you wonder why this is happening and what you may do to restore your sleep.